-32. Appendix A to this paper sets out our analysis of other matters raised by respondents, for which we recommend no changes to the proposed amendments.
+38. Appendix A to this paper sets out our analysis of other matters raised by respondents, for which we recommend no changes to the proposed amendments.

-Summary of staff preliminary recommendations
+Summary of staff recommendations

-- 33. Our preliminary recommendations are that the Board: - (a) require entities to apply the amendments to transactions that give rise to equal amounts of taxable and deductible temporary differences; - (b) require entities to apply the amendments for the first time by recognising deferred tax for all temporary differences related to leases and decommissioning obligations at the beginning of the earliest comparative period presented, with the cumulative effect recognised as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate); - (c) allow entities to apply the amendments prospectively to transactions other than leases and decommissioning obligations; and - (d) not provide the transition relief proposed in the Exposure Draft.
+- 39. We recommend that the Board: - (a) require entities to apply the amendments to transactions that give rise to equal amounts of taxable and deductible temporary differences; - (b) require entities already applying IFRS Standards to apply the amendments for the first time by: - (i) recognising deferred tax for all temporary differences related to leases and decommissioning obligations at the beginning of the earliest comparative period presented, with the cumulative effect recognised as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at that date; and - (ii) applying the amendments prospectively to transactions other than leases and decommissioning obligations (ie only to such transactions that occur on or after the beginning of the earliest comparative period presented); and